Fioricet Disease Interactions

 Acetaminophen (applies to Fioricet) liver disease

-Acetaminophen is primarily metabolized in the liver to inactive forms.
-However, small quantities are converted by minor pathways to metabolites that can cause hepatotoxicity or methemoglobinemia.
-Patients with hepatic impairment may be at increased risk of toxicity due to increased minor metabolic pathway activity.
-Likewise, chronic or overuse of acetaminophen can saturate the primary hepatic enzymes and lead to increased metabolism by minor pathways.
-Severe liver injury, including cases of acute liver failure resulting in liver transplant and death, has been reported in patients using acetaminophen.
-Therapy with acetaminophen should be administered cautiously in patients with hepatic insufficiency.
+Acetaminophen is contraindicated in patients with severe hepatic impairment or severe active liver disease.
+Patients with hepatic impairment may be at increased risk of toxicity.
+Severe liver injury, including cases of acute liver failure and death, have been reported in patients using this drug.
 Clinical monitoring of hepatic function is recommended.
+Caution is advised if using acetaminophen in patients with chronic malnutrition or severe hypovolemia.
 Instruct patients to avoid drinking alcohol while taking acetaminophen-containing medications.
 Patients should be warned not to exceed the maximum recommended total daily dosage of acetaminophen (4 g/day in adults and children 12 years of age or older), and to read all prescription and over-the-counter medication labels to ensure they are not taking multiple acetaminophen-containing products, or check with a healthcare professional if they are unsure.

 Barbiturates (applies to Fioricet) acute alcohol intoxication